Soham109/blockchain_hackathon/README.md

 The platform uses OCR and AI to verify student IDs:
 1. User uploads a photo of their student ID
 2. Tesseract.js extracts text from the image
-3. Google Generative AI verifies the information
+3. OpenRouter API (using OpenAI GPT models) verifies and extracts structured information
+4. Extracted name is automatically saved to the user's profile
-4. User is marked as verified upon successful validation
+5. User is marked as verified upon successful validation

+The verification process extracts:
+- Full name (automatically set as account name)
+- Student ID number
+- University/Institution name
+- Expiration date (if available)

 ## Deployment